riverhuang-batam/course-web-beginner-batam/modules/html-1/README.md

 ## HTML (HyperText Markup Language)

 HTML is the main building blocks of a website.
 Usually have `.html` file extension.

-It structures the content, but not the style or functionality.
+It structures the content what we see.

-That's why later we will need CSS and JavaScript.

 ### Tag